“You’re so irresponsible!”

 Our family lives on a hill atop the valley of Ben Hinnom in Jerusalem, Israel.
 Today that valley has a pretty green park, a cinematheque with a nice restaurant, and a municipal music center.
 It’s also flanked by some nice cliffs that are a draw for weekend rock climbers.

-But there is only one true condition required for responsibly bringing life into the world.
+There is only one true condition required for responsibly bringing life into the world.
 It is the binding and exclusive commitment of a mother and a father.
 After that condition is met, why then should it be a question?

 Parenthood is the best thing you can do in life

 Children are a responsibility.
 Pets are a responsibility.
 Plants are a responsibility.
 Every form of life requires commitment in order to survive and grow.
-And our culture spurns commitment.
+And today’s culture spurns commitment.
 Because commitment limits your options.
 But what are those options worth without a proper concept of value, starting with the value of human life?